internet4000/find/readme.md

 ## License

-This software uses the [GNU General Public License v3](https://www.gnu.org/licenses/gpl.html), which makes it [Free software](https://en.wikipedia.org/wiki/Free_software).
+The code of this software uses the [GNU General Public License v3](https://www.gnu.org/licenses/gpl.html), which makes it [Free software](https://en.wikipedia.org/wiki/Free_software).

-## Development, improvement to this software

-This version is a pure frontend written in Javascript.
-It is super easy to host and deploy, but one of the downside is speed, even though after the first visit the complete code is cached by the browser.

-If a similar code were to be implement directly on a server, there would be one less client request, but it would be less easy to host and deploy, and audit which information the server stores.
+## Development

 You don't need a development server to test and improve this software.
 - get all the code (clone or download this repository)